rreece/rreece.github.io/outline-of-philosophy/invitation.md

 -   ["Why Do Many Reasonable People Doubt Science?"](http://ngm.nationalgeographic.com/2015/03/science-doubters/achenbach-text) - nationalgeographic.com

+Who do I want to reach with this argument?

+-   Anyone interested in the engagement of science and philosophy.
+-   Science skeptics and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge and the capability of describing reality.
+-   Allies in illucidating the demarcation of what science is, and what sorts of claims it justifies.

 A place to start in the discussion of philosophy of science and naturalism
 --------------------------------------------------------------------------------